 Post-truth decisions can result in unnecessary morbidity and premature deaths.
 This phenomenon is not new.

-In mid 1860’s England, Joseph Lister began saving lives by instituting sterile surgical techniques.
+In the mid 1860’s England, Joseph Lister began saving lives by instituting sterile surgical techniques.
 The techniques were rapidly adopted across Europe, but in America the advances met significant resistance based on little more than surgical hubris and regional conventions.2

 This imperviousness to the evidence meant that after President Garfield was shot in 1881, his wound was explored by numerous physicians with bare hands and unsterilized instruments.

 Medical historians have concluded that his death was an iatrogenic (caused by medical care) infection, clearly a “post-truth” fatality.
 But that was a long time ago.
 Has the speed of medical adoption of proven treatments improved?

 In 2000, an Institute of Medicine report found that it takes an average of 17 years to implement proven clinical research results into mainstream medical practice.3 In 2003, the Institute of Medicine established a comprehensive system’s approach to address this and other ineffective aspects of healthcare.4

 Why has technology (including an estimated total of $3 trillion invested in electronic medical records through 2016) and revolutionary scientific discoveries failed to spark a revolution in our health status?

 Since the late 1970’s medicine has become increasingly mired in a product-centric paradigm that isn’t working for either patients’ health or those paying for the bills.

 Switch shifts our employers into an outcome-oriented paradigm that not only enhances the health of their beneficiaries, but saves a ton of money.